swimos/swim/swim-system-js/swim-ui-js/@swim/transform/README.md

 # @swim/transform

-CSS transformation object model and parsers.
+CSS and SVG compatible transform types with unit-aware algebraic operators and parsers.